-However, Greece is also a great place to live and work as an EFL teacher.
+Greece is also a great place to live and work as an EFL teacher and there are always plenty of opportunities available.

 When traveling to Greece, be sure to have a valid passport and visa (for some countries).
 The language spoken is Greek but many people also speak English, especially in tourist areas.